frc5024/webdocs/docs/learn/robotbase.md

 If you would like to read more about the MagicBot framework, take a look at the [robotpy docs](https://robotpy.readthedocs.io/en/stable/frameworks/magicbot.html)

 ## What Do We Use?
 We currently use the Command-based framework for all of our code.
-This is also the framework that will be covered fully in this guide.

-We use the Command-based framework because it clearly seperates the various functions of the robot, and forces the team to write effective, and clean code.
+We use the Command-based framework because it clearly seperates the various functions of the robot, and allows the team to write effective, and clean code.